Samuel-2626/django-lang/article.md

 ## Translating our models

-Django doesn't not support translating our models out of box, therefore we will be using a third-party library called `django-parler`.
-This package is one of the most popular plugins that allows us to translate our models.
+Django internationalization framework doesn't support translating our models out of box, therefore we will be using a third-party library called `django-parler`.
+There are plethora number of plugins that performs this function, however, this is one of the most popular plugins that allows us to translate our models.

-How does it work?
+**How does it work?**

 `django-parler` generates a separate database table for each model that contains translations.
 This table includes all the translated fields and a foreign key for the original object that the translation belongs to.
 It also contains a language field, since each row stores the content for a single language.

-Edit the settings.py file of your project and add `parler` to the INSTALLED_APPS setting, as follows:
+`django-parler` as already been installed as part of the dependencies, therefore, all you need to do is to add it as part of your installed apps

 ```py
 INSTALLED_APPS = [